The Akasha Team

 Yoga stumbled into Asami's life when darkness had taken over her smile, and offered her refuge.
 After a regular period of practice, she quickly realized her love for Yoga.
 The practice helped Asami look deep inside of herself, face difficult challenges in her life, and made her realize the limitless potential within her body, mind and spirit.
 Needless to say, Asami attributes Yoga to shaping the person she is today, and has helped her accept her perfectly imperfect self through self-love.
 Asami's classes are creatively sequenced and use intelligent alignment cues.
 She incorporates yoga philosophy and storytelling to make her classes more than just a physical practice.
 Her classes are challenging and aim to bring inner smile and joy to each of her students with her passion and love towards Yoga.
 Asami seeks to inspire and connect with others about Yoga through her blog and social media, helping students relate to the ups and downs of her own practice.
 Born and raised in Japan, Asami currently lives in Montreal, Canada.
 She has also lived and taught Yoga in Sydney, Australia and Singapore.
 Asami has been teaching Yoga since 2009, and holds two, 200 hour Teacher Training from Santosha Yoga (Australia) and SBC Yoga (Bali, Indonesia).
 She is also trained in Yin Yoga and Prenatal Yoga.
 She completed her 500-hour teacher training with Amy Ippoliti and Vesselify School of Yoga in 2020.
 Asami continues to study under the guidance of Amy while supporting her 300-hour training.
 She is currently studying with Michelle Cassandra Johnson to understand and deepen her knowledge about the intersection of social justice and yoga.
 She is also partaking in Kundalini Illuminated 222-hour residency program with Kimiko Tao Fujimoto.
 Asami loves to travel around the world and experiences new cultures.

 Based on more than ten years of practice, Charlotte's teachings are based on the Tantra tradition of yoga.
 In a gentle and caring approach, she invites her students to reconnect with their bodies and discover their truth through intelligent and accessible sequences.
 Her mission?
 Invite yoga into all spheres of our communities and our lives, beyond the mat.
 In another life, Charlotte was a communications professional and journalist.
-In her spare time, she enjoys reading and writing, as well as the lifelong study (adhikara) of the practice of yoga.
+In her spare time, she enjoys reading and writing, as well as the lifelong study (adhikara) of yoga.
 Charlotte is the owner of the studio since August 2021.
-Certifications: 300 hours of teacher training in vinyasa yoga with Terri McCollum and Jill Campbell 40 h - teaching yin yoga with Asami Martens 40 h - Hands-on adjustments from Asami Martens 40 h - Meditation teaching with Tracee Stanley 25 h - Yoga Therapy at Yoga Sangha Ongoing: Hatha Yoga Teacher Training with Adam Mahmoud
+Certifications: 300 hours of teacher training in vinyasa & hatha yoga with Terri McCollum and Jill Campbell 40 h - yin yoga teacher training with Asami Martens 40 h - Hands-on adjustments from Asami Martens 40 h - Meditation teaching with Tracee Stanley 25 h - Yoga Therapy at Yoga Sangha